-This is especially the case when faced with uncertainty, such as when buying something for the first time.
-This is why displaying ratings for products or services can be so powerful.
-A large number of ratings helps build trust and credibility of your site and provides guidance for customers on which products people are most satisfied with.
+Social proof is especially influential when we are faced with uncertainty, such as when buying something for the first time.
+This is why displaying ratings and reviews for products or services can be so powerful.
+A large number of ratings can help build trust and credibility of your site and provides guidance for customers on which products people are most satisfied with.
 This helps to reduce anxiety about your site and the products you sell.

 Here are six commonly used e-commerce product rating and review platforms to help build trust and credibility on your site.
 For other digital marketing solutions see my free conversion toolbox and my conversion marketing glossary which has many real-life examples from A/B tests that I have completed.

 Offers a suite of applications via a cloud based user generated content engine that helps you capture, manage and respond to customer input to grow your business.
 This covers 5 core products;